 LSU comes back to beat Mississippi State to start SEC play 31-16

-But in the 4th quarter, the Tigers offense got going.
-LSU scored 21 unanswered points, and finally starting running the ball effecicently.
-LSU finished with yards on the ground.
+In the 4th quarter, the Tigers offense got moving—LSU scored 21 unanswered points and finally ran the ball efficiently.
+LSU finished with 206 yards on the ground.
 Quarterback Jayden Daniels threw for 210 yards with a score, and rushed for 93 yards and a score.

 Trending News